Live! Casino & Hotel Philadelphia

 Live!
 Casino & Hotel Philadelphia is a casino hotel in Philadelphia, Pennsylvania that opened in 2021.
 The casino is in South Philadelphia near the South Philadelphia Sports Complex.
 It has 208 hotel rooms, 2,100 slot machines, 150 table games, and a sportsbook.
 It is owned by Gaming and Leisure Properties and operated by The Cordish Companies.
-Cordish also operates Xfinity Live!
-Philadelphia nearby.
+Cordish also operates Stateside Live! nearby.

 History

 The casino was planned to incorporate an existing Holiday Inn hotel in the city's stadium district.
 The hotel was built by a group led by Bankers Securities Corp. at a cost of $7 million, and opened in 1974 as the Philadelphia Hilton Inn.
 In 1976, local wine distributor Armand Ceritano acquired a controlling stake in the hotel, which had operated at a steep loss and was facing foreclosure.
 Ceritano put the hotel into bankruptcy the following year and was forced out.
 In 1985, it was acquired by Connecticut-based Colonial Real Estate.
 Colonial collapsed in the early 1990s, causing the hotel to go into bankruptcy again and lose its franchise agreement with Hilton, after which it was renamed as the Philadelphia Court Hotel.
 In 1993, it was purchased by an investment group led by former Philadelphia Eagles quarterback Ron Jaworski, and became a Holiday Inn.

 In 2004, Pennsylvania legalized casinos, authorizing up to 14 gaming licenses to be issued statewide, with two of them allocated to stand-alone casinos to be built in Philadelphia.
 The Pennsylvania Gaming Control Board awarded those two licenses to SugarHouse Casino and Foxwoods Casino Philadelphia, but Foxwoods failed to obtain financing for its construction, and its license was revoked in 2010.
 The license remained in limbo for two years as Foxwoods unsuccessfully appealed the decision, and legislators then debated putting the license up for statewide bid.
 In July 2012, the Board opened a new round of applications for the second Philadelphia casino license.

 Cordish and Greenwood began evaluating sites shortly after the opening of the application process.
 In November 2012, they announced their proposal for a hotel-casino built around the Holiday Inn.
 It was one of six applications submitted to the Board.
 After two of the applicants withdrew, the Board selected the Cordish/Greenwood proposal as the best of the four remaining bids in November 2014.

 The Board's decision was appealed by the other three applicants and by the competing SugarHouse Casino, who charged that the Board did not properly consider all the factors required by law.
 The project also faced opposition from African-American community groups because of allegations of racial discrimination at other Cordish properties; those concerns were largely defused after Cordish signed a community benefits agreement promising that much of the casino's hiring and contracting would go to minorities.